You must have a valid, current Suffolk University ID to borrow a book. Periodicals and reference books may not be borrowed.

 Serious, Organized, or Professional Level Shooting in the Library

 Any shooting in the library that involves significant equipment (Professional Cameras, Lights, Reflectors, Shades, Power Cords, Pulleys, etc.) or requires the use of a large area of the library or which would require a disruptive level of light or sound MUST be prearranged through email exchange with the library director at least one week prior to the library shoot.
 (The library director will then communicate this permission to library department supervisors if the shoot is to be conducted outside of the hours of the standard workday.)

 It must be understood that permission is likely to be granted only during slower hours of the day or periods during the year.
 Understandably, no such permission will be granted during peak-use periods like term-paper season or finals week.

 If students (or other individuals in the library) are to be included in either still or video photography, it must be with the permission of said individuals, as recorded through the use of the Office of University Communications' Release Form.
 Supervisory library staff has the right to see such release forms at the time of the shoot.

-Even if initial permission is granted for the shoot, the library director (or the supervisor of the circulation or the reference librarian on duty, in his absence) always has the right to suspend any shoot if staff deem the shooting to be a danger or major disruption for students trying to study, or if any damage is being done to the physical space or to the Sawyer Library’s equipment or collections.
+Even if initial permission is granted for the shoot, the library director (or the supervisor of circulation or the reference librarian on duty, in the director's absence) always has the right to suspend any shoot if staff deem the shooting to be a danger or major disruption for students trying to study, or if any damage is being done to the physical space or to the Sawyer Library’s equipment or collections.

 Alumni Access to Licensed/Subscription Library Databases